lit/lit/docs-src/index.md

   </div>
 </section>

 lit-html is not a framework, nor does it include a component model.
-If focuses on one thing and one thing only: efficiently creating and updating DOM.
+It focuses on one thing and one thing only: efficiently creating and updating DOM.
 It can be used standalone for simple tasks, or combined with a framework or component model, like Web Components, for a full-featured UI development platform.

 ## Announcement at Polymer Summit 2017